Creative Automation Platform

 What is your approach to in-store advertising?

-Steffie: Less is more, definitely.
+Steffie: With in-store advertising, less is more, definitely.
 Or at least finding the sweet spot between overkill and unremarkable.
 This depends of course on the subject, resources and goals of the campaign(s), but generally, I think it comes down to balancing all the required messages to a coherent and easy-to-digest whole.
 In the end, customers come to do their groceries, not to read novels, educate themselves and/or watch movies, you want to guide them in what to buy without too much hassle.

 Less is more, definitely.
 Finding the sweet spot between overkill and unremarkable.
 It comes down to balancing all the required messages to a coherent and easy-to-digest whole.